lukasz-wiecaszek/gst-plugins-dab/README.md

 as `libgstdabplugin.so` or similar (the extension may vary), so you can also set the `GST_PLUGIN_PATH` environment variable to the `builddir/gst/` directory (best to specify an absolute path though).

+You can also change your installation prefix so that it matches your default (from-package) `GStreamer` location.
+This can be done during meson configuration stage:

+    meson --prefix=/ builddir

 Then, you can check if it has been built correctly with something similar to: